MiguelDP4/HTML-CSS-Project-2/README.md

-# embedding-images-and-video
+# HTML CSS Project 2

-First Microverse Project Mike&amp;Daniel
+Second Microverse Project Mike&amp;Daniel

-# Embedding Images and Video
+# HTML Form

-First Microverse HTML Project
+Second Microverse HTML Project

 # What it does

-It is the Frontend of a YouTube like page.
+It is the Frontend of a Form for a website.

 ## Built With

 - HTML5
 - CSS3